 - Others determined by the Council of Data Trustees

 ContextThis document serves as an initial framework for a Brandeis Data Governance Program.
 In order to have an operational program, an infrastructure must be built incrementally and iteratively.

-- The Council of Data Trustees is conducting a preliminary set of meetings from February to August, 2021, in order to (i) finalize this Policy document; (ii) identify Canonical Data sources; (iii) craft a baseline set of component policies and procedures for the management of data; and (iv) identify Data Stewards for their Domains.
+- The Council of Data Trustees is conducting a preliminary set of meetings from February to August 2021 to (i) finalize this policy document; (ii) identify canonical data sources; (iii) craft a baseline set of component policies and procedures for the management of data; and (iv) identify data stewards for their domains.

 - The output of these preliminary meetings will be presented to the Executive Council for their review and approval.